MOBATSim/MOBATSim/README.md

 MOBATSim has a project file that includes the Simulink files and their paths.
 The project can be opened by double-clicking on **MOBATSim.prj** and a GUI will appear, which can be used to start the simulation.
 Simply click on "Start Simulation" and wait for the simulation to start.

-Please refer to the .mlx file **GettingStarted.mlx** for more detailed documentation, which you open with MATLAB.
+Please refer to the live script file **GettingStarted.mlx** for more detailed documentation.